giorgos10/data-ingestion-dsvc/README.md

 ---

 ## Assumptions
+- Developer runs this pipeline on a MAC laptop.
 - **Single Terraform vars file** (`gcp.tfvars`) is sufficient for this POC; env split will be future work.
 - **.env.dev** and **.env.prod** contain all Beam/Dataflow required runtime configs.
 - Landing tables are append-only; deduplication happens in curated tables.